ClojureBridge/curriculum/outline/setup.md

 ![Second page of Java download](img/java-download2.png)

 Click the radio button to accept the license agreement, and then download one of the two Windows choices.
 If you are running 32-bit Windows, choose "Windows x86."
 If you are running 64-bit Windows, choose "Windows x64."

+If you do not know if you are running 32-bit or 64-bit Windows, you can find out using the following instructions, based on whether you are running Windows 7 or Windows 8.

-If you do not know, find your "My Computer" icon and right-click it.
+**Windows 7 instructions:** Find your "My Computer" icon and right-click it.
 Choose "Properties."
 You should see a window like the following:

 ![Windows My Computer properties](img/windows-my-computer.png)

 You should see if you are running 32- or 64-bit Windows beside "System Type."

+**Windows 8 instructions:** Go to the "Windows" screen (the "Start Screen") and type "PC Info".
+This should bring up your PC Info settings.

 Once you have downloaded the right Java version, run the executable you downloaded to install Java.
-Follow the prompts.
+Follow the installation wizard.
+Make sure and note where Java is being installed.
+This should be on one of the first wizard screens.

+**Windows 8 only:** You have to make sure Java shows up to other programs on your system correctly by making sure it is in your `PATH`.
+Go to the "Windows" screen (the "Start Screen") and type "environment".
+This will bring up several options on your screen.
+Pick "Edit environment variables for your account."
+When that comes up, add the directory where Java was installed, plus `\bin`, to your `PATH`.
+The directory should look similar to `C:\Program Files\Java\jdk1.7.0_51\bin`.

 Next, go back to the Leiningen Windows installer site and download the file linked as "leiningen-win-installer."
 Run this executable and follow the "Detailed installation" section at the Leiningen Windows Installer site.
 At the end of the installation, leave "Run a Clojure REPL" checked before you click "Finish."
 If a terminal window opens that looks like the one on the Leiningen Windows installer site, then you are good to go.